How to apply

 When completing your response, include specific examples of how your skills, knowledge and experience match the role description and our ideal candidate information.
 The STAR model will assist you to structure your response.

 In addition to providing a pitch or addressing the selection criteria, please include a curriculum vitae (CV) or resume outlining your qualifications and employment history.
 Do not include copies of qualifications, certificates for short courses or written references.
 These can be presented at a later date, if required.

 When submitting your application, you should provide the name, location and daytime contact numbers of two referees who can provide comments on your work performance against the selection criteria.

 It is preferable that you nominate your current or most recent supervisors.
 You should check that the people you choose are willing to be referees for you and provide them with copies of the selection documentation.

 We will not contact your referees until after interviews have been conducted and this will be confirmed with you during the interview.

-Before you send your application, you should check to make sure:
+Before you submit your application, you should check to make sure:

-- You have completed and attached the application cover sheet
+- You have completed all sections in the application form

 - The information in your curriculum vitae (CV) or resume is up to date and correct